IdolFest/nw-idolfest-website/src/markdown-pages/policies.md

 Attendees must provide proof of either:

-- a primary series vaccination (2 doses of Pfizer, Moderna, AstraZenica or 1 dose of J&J) and a booster shot, administered at any time prior to the convention
+- a primary series vaccination (2 doses of Pfizer, Moderna, AstraZeneca or 1 dose of J&J/Janssen) and a booster shot, administered at any time prior to the convention

 OR

-- a primary series vaccination (2 doses of Pfizer, Moderna, AstraZenica or 1 dose of J&J), with the final dose administered between April 21, 2022 and October 7, 2022
+- a primary series vaccination (2 doses of Pfizer, Moderna, AstraZeneca or 1 dose of J&J/Janssen), with the final dose administered between April 21, 2022 and October 7, 2022

 If you have a medical condition that does not allow you to be vaccinated, please [email us](mailto:chairs@nwidolfest.com) about potential accommodations.